G-Abhinav01/Aether-notes-app/Phase-0_and_1/UI_Scaffold_and_Navigation.md

 ## 1. UI Scaffolding

 -   **Core Screens:**
+    -   `HomeScreen`: The main entry point, providing navigation to other sections.
 -   `FolderListScreen`: Displays a list of note folders.
 -   `NoteListScreen`: Shows notes within a selected folder.
 -   `NoteDetailScreen`: For viewing and editing individual notes.
 -   `TaskListScreen`: Manages tasks (future implementation).
 -   `SettingsScreen`: Application settings.
 -   `SearchScreen`: For searching notes and tasks.

 -   **Component Development:**
     -   Basic UI elements (buttons, input fields, lists) have been created or planned.